AngusMcLure/PoolTestR/README.md

 library(PoolTestR)
 ```

 Now it's time to load up your data into R using read.csv() or a similar function.
 For this example we'll be making a fake dataset.
-Our fake dataset is from 4 locations ("A","B","C","D") and 3 different dates (2000/1/1, 2001/1/1, 2002/1/1).
+Our fake dataset is from 4 locations (A, B, C, D) and 3 different dates (2000/1/1, 2001/1/1, 2002/1/1).
 We've taken a different number of pooled samples from each location and time period.
 The number of of specimiens/isolates/insects in each pool can be different.
 In our case there will be betwee 1 and 10 (there's no upper limit in practice).

 ```R